“SUMMER OF lOVE”

 “I’ll put my address and number in your inbox,” she said.

 “Don’t forget your files,” she said, pointing to the top of her car.

-She had her misgivings, not concerning Nathaniel, but inviting him to her apartment did hold a certain terror for her.
+She had her misgivings, not concerning Nathaniel, but inviting him to her apartment held a certain terror for her.
 Hanging on to a positive, she thought Nathaniel might be the cleansing factor.
-She was sure there was something; something in him that owned her.
-She had only to think back on their introduction during the first wine and cheese when he’d deliberately claimed a place in her heart.
+She was sure there was something in him that owned her.
+She had only to think back on their introduction during the first wine and cheese when he’d claimed a place in her heart.
 There was no question about it, he was a permanent fixture there now.

 When she found this charming apartment she’d fallen in love with it.
-It may be small but It had character.
-The living room that served as her bedroom had a fifteen-foot ceiling with french coving and original 1920’s moldings.
-The windows were practically floor to ceiling and opened out french style with a view of tall palm trees.
+It may be small but It has character.
+The living room that served as her bedroom had a fifteen-foot ceiling with French coving and original 1920s moldings, and windows nearly floor to ceiling with a view of tall palm trees.

 The kitchen, almost all windows enhanced the airy charm of it.
 Samantha hung postcards on the walls above her dining table to remind her of her travels to exotic places, and so she enjoyed a large potted palm in the corner.

-She worried, It just feels a bit haunted now.
-I’m one weak-minded woman, and how would Nathaniel react if I told him?
+She worried, It just feels haunted now.
+How would Nathaniel react if I told him?

 She wiped it from her mind again.
 How she’d fought to stay positive, just this once, and keep her head.
 She’d done her best to erase all traces of Levin’s presence.
 And as a thinking woman, she knew she had no obligation to disclose the incident to Nathaniel.